Updated: Sep 5

 Happiness is the ultimate goal that everyone is chasing after.

-You know, people can say all sort of things about you.
+You know, people can say all sorts of things about you.

 About you being stupid.